ChitraWorkspaceGIT/SystemHealthMonitorProject/README.md

 It checks important system resources like CPU usage, memory usage, disk space, and running processes.
 If any resource goes beyond a safe threshold (e.g., CPU > 80%), it logs an alert in the console and in a log file.

+*System Health Monitors keep your computer or server safe, fast, and stable by tracking resources and sending alerts when something goes wrong*

 ---

 ## Project Setup